AwsSG/wurc/README.md

 The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in in the html and css.
 Aside from the Jinja template parts, there were no errors found.

+Update: in depth validation showed errors with select input having 2 selected options, and the hero image had no alt attribute.
+Measures were taken to fix these errors.

 ### Testing User Stories from User Experience (UX) Section

 -   #### Individuals